Ancient Chinese Clothing Timeline – Hanfu Development

 Women's dress (right):

-• Hair in a bun, the gold crown is worn on the bun was widely used by women to clip hair bows during the Southern Song Dynasty, according to the depiction of objects unearthed at Qipan Mountain in Anqing, Anhui Province.
+• Hair in a bun, the gold crown is worn on the bun was widely used by women to clip hair bows during the Southern Song Dynasty, according to the depiction of objects unearthed at Qipan Mountain in Anqing, Province.
 The silver hairpin inserted on both sides of the crown, the two long-legged gold inlay inserted on top of the head, and the silver bangles worn on the hands are all based on physical objects excavated from the Yongjia, Zhejiang Province.

 • Inside, the artist wears a camellia blouse with narrow sleeves, a printed pleated skirt, and a purple-gray, narrow-sleeved tunic, all based on excavated objects from the Huang Yi tomb in Fuzhou.